 She openly celebrates womanhood, but there’s no hint of ‘man hater’ about it.
 Lette lives it and proves it consistently, not only in her writing and hilarious quotes but also in her tireless support for women and children’s charities, particularly the struggles of mothers less fortunate, locally as well as globally.

 Lette has a thirst for knowledge and by knowledge, I mean gritty people/life stuff, the stuff that glues friendships and sinks bad battle-ships.
 It’s only 30 minutes in and already I’ve shared something with her that would normally be reserved for the ears of a good mate after 10pm and 2 bottles of Lisa McGuigan Pinot Gris.

 It’s the first time in a long time that I’ve stopped to actually listen to a woman who has thrown the word ‘feminism’ around.
 It’s refreshing to hear her educated and heartfelt convictions on the subject, ever peppered with wit and irony.

 About The Boy

-Lette and Robertson have a daughter and a son, both in their 20’s and both have flown the nest but it’s evident that Lette remains utterly dedicated to both of them and she delights in discussing their lives and achievements.
+Lette and former husband Geoffrey Robertson QC have a daughter and a son, both in their late 20’s and both have flown the nest but it’s evident that Lette remains utterly dedicated to both of them and she delights in discussing their lives and achievements.

 I had previously read about her son Julius, who was diagnosed as a child with Aspergers Syndrome (which is a form of Autism).
 The article was written by Lette for The Australian in 2013.
 It moved me greatly, not just because it was so honestly and beautifully written but also because a close friend of mine has been strapped to the same relentless, emotional roller coaster ride every single day since her son’s diagnosis of the condition 8 years ago.